1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Abnormal Liver Function Studies in Houston

-• Personalized diet plan: Focus on whole grains, lean proteins, fresh fruits and vegetables, and healthy fats to help normalize liver enzymes.
+• Personal weight loss diet: Whole grains, low-fat proteins, fresh fruits and vegetables, and healthy fats should be paid attention to in order to normalize liver enzymes.

-• Supplements support: Under physician guidance, consider vitamin E for nonalcoholic fatty liver disease or omega-3 fatty acids to combat inflammation.
+• Supports: Vitamin E may be taken to treat nonalcoholic fatty liver disease following the recommendation of the physician or omega-3 fatty acids to treat inflammation.

-• Regular blood tests: Monitor liver enzymes (ALT, AST, ALP, GGT) and bilirubin every 3-6 months to track improvement or progression.
+• Regular blood analysis: The liver enzymes (ALT, AST, ALP, GGT) and bilirubin enzymes should be measured every 3-6 months to track the progress or improvement.

 Why Choose GastroDoxs?